 Individuals and groups receiving a Box-Gum Grassy Woodlands Project grant will be required to lodge a final report as soon as the project has been completed.
-The final report will confirm the achievement of agreed activities and outputs', including maps /spatial information/GPS coordinates for any onground works undertaken and a minimum of two before and after photographs from a designated photo point.
+The final report will confirm the achievement of agreed activities and outputs, including maps /spatial information for any onground works undertaken, and a minimum of two before and after photographs from a designated photo point.
+For revegetation projects, actual species lists and quantities will be required.
 If your project is successfully funded, we will advise you at the time of funding what information is required to enable you to complete the final report.
 The project officer will assist with this process.

-The final report must be lodged with the North Central CMA by Tuesday 31 May 2011.
+The final report must be lodged with the North Central CMA by Tuesday 30 April 2013.
 This form allows the North Central CMA to fulfil its obligations to report to the Australian Government investors.
 If the North Central CMA is unable to report on your project, it will jeopardise the ability to obtain future funding for individuals and community groups.
 Site visits to evaluate works will be conducted.